phyyou/Calla/README.md

 Calla is a Web app for **recommend and play random Classical Music**

+Deployed on Vercel.

-This project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and support Progressive Web App depends next-pwa
+This project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and support Progressive Web App depends next-pwa.

 This project use swr, node-html-parser, chakra-ui and other librarys.